nbeversl/urtext_docs/Reference Documentation/README.md

 - Direct interaction with file system is mostly unnecessary.
 Creating, naming, saving, and organizing files is handled for you.
 - Urtext is designed to make direct interaction with file system mostly unnecessary.
 Creating, naming, saving, and organizing files is handled for you.

-## Getting Started, Using Either the Demo or Reference Documentation

-At this point, clone this repository and open either of its subfolders in Sublime Text:

-### Urtext Demo Project

-This walks you through using Urtext through friendly, progressive steps.

-After opening this folder (or any file in it) in Sublime Text, position the cursor on this linke below and press Ctrl-Shift-/ which will take you to the start page:

-=>"Urtext Demo Project"[ MISSING LINK : 6cd ]

-### Reference Documentation

-This is a component-by-component guide for Urtext's features.
-After opening this folder in Sublime Text:
-* Ctrl-Shift-H will take you to the node that generated the README file.
-* Scroll to the bottom and you'll find this node (this very text you are reading) at the end of the file.
-* Click on the link below to browse the reference:

-| Table of Contents >a5m

 ## About the README  _

 The README Markdown file is a partial export from the Urtext reference documentation.
 It explains installation and setup, the basic Urtext syntax, and thed Sublime Text commands and key bindings.
 This repository also contains a fuller reference guide and a "walkthrough" project, both fully functioning Urtext projects with which to experiment with Urtext's features.